serializdtrackerbot/languages/README.md

    The right side (`✅ User Removed`) is the text - **translate that**.

 4. Translate every right-side value.
 Leave the left side and the structure alone.
-5. Done.
-Send it in / drop it in the `locales/` folder.
-The bot picks it up on restart.

 ## Rules (just a few)